Nipah virus infection

 To reduce risk of exposure, travellers to nipah virus affected countries are advised to maintain vigilance and adopt the following health precautions:

-Observe good personal hygiene by washing hands regularly with soap and water
+Observe good personal hygiene by washing hands regularly with soap and water, or with hand sanitisers with at least 60% alcohol content.

-Do not eat or drink products that could be contaminated by bats, such as raw date palm sap or fruit that is found on the ground
+Do not eat or drink products that could be contaminated by bats, such as raw date palm sap or fruit found on the ground.

-Avoid contact with blood or body fluids from anyone known to be infected with nipah virus
+Avoid contact with blood or bodily fluids from anyone known to be infected with Nipah virus or persons who are unwell.

-Travellers with any risk exposure e.g. to bat droppings in Nipah virus-affected areas are advised to seek medical advice immediately.
-Individuals who feel unwell during or after their trip should wear a mask and seek medical attention promptly.
-They should inform their doctor about of their recent travel to nipah virus-affected areas and any potential exposures.
+Individuals who feel unwell during or after their trip should seek medical attention promptly.
+They should inform their doctor of their recent travel to Nipah virus-affected areas and any potential exposures to raw date palm sap, bats or unwell persons.

 Please refer to Health Advice for Travellers for the full list of precautions to take when travelling.